RetinaFaceMask: A Single Stage Face Mask Detector for Assisting Control of the COVID-19 Pandemic: INTRODUCTION

+Ablation studies showed the effectiveness of the CAM and TL, since they can boost the mean average precision (mAP) by a large margin.
+Experimental results on the public dataset AIZOO demonstrated that RetinaFaceMask achieved the state-of-the-art result, and a $4\%$ increase compared to the baseline method.
+RetinaFaceMask also had the best performance on the MAFA-FMD dataset, which contains three distinct mask wearing states and is notoriously difficult.

-The rest of this paper is organized as follows.
-In Section II, we review related works on object detection and neural networks.
-The proposed methodology is presented in Section III.
-Section IV describes datasets, experiment settings, evaluation metrics, results, and ablation study.
-Finally, Section V concludes the paper and discusses the future work.
+The remainder of this paper is structured as follows.
+Section II illustrates the established dataset.
+Section III presents the proposed RetinaFaceMask.
+Section IV discusses the used datasets, experiment settings, results, and discussion.
+Finally, Section V concludes the paper and outlines future work.